 Loose monetary policy has made almost the entire U.S. economy a negative real rate of return economy.
 Pursuant to the CPI’s method, inflation is grossly underestimated.
 Inflation engenders pseudo rates of return and causes firms to overestimate profits, precipitating malinvestment.
 The problem we face is political, as neither major party seeks to relinquish power.
 Monetary policy has been subjugated to political pressure.
 The future of the U.S. market is rising prices in juxtaposition with diminishing returns.
 Circumstances could quickly change, prompting voters to replace inflate and spend Republicans with inflate, spend, and tax Democrats, precipitating currency depreciation in juxtaposition with crippling nominal tax rates.
 For the aforementioned reasons, the only safe investments are offshore investments.
 Divestment from – not diversification within – the U.S. is the only safe strategy.

 The only safe store of value are precious metals (i.e. gold and silver bullion).
 Precious metals are valuable and durable (i.e. they don’t spoil).
 I’m a strong believer in the acquisition of precious metals as a hedge against currency depreciation, but at the same time I do not conflate owning precious metals with investing, as I have seen many proponents of precious metals do.
-Do precious metals generate a return?
+Do precious metals generate income?
 No. Therefore, precious metals should only be a portion of any portfolio.
 I believe every portfolio should have exposure to precious metals, foreign equities, and foreign real estate.

 While I’m a U.S. citizen, I also possess a second legal residency in the Dominican Republic, which will eventually become dual citizenship.
 This means I can legally work overseas, and I can assist clients in establishing offshore portfolios consisting of hard assets.
 That said, I believe in allocating assets pursuant to a global strategy which may or may not be in the Dominican Republic.